"Rich-Get-Richer"? Platform Attention and Earnings Inequality using Patreon Earnings Data: Data and Method

-Much evidence shows that many aspects of society and the economy follow power law distributions \parencite{gabaix2009power}, in which the vast majority of outcomes are small, yet a few are extraordinarily large and command a substantial share of the total.
-Online markets reflect similar patterns, often exhibiting extreme disparities in earnings.
-For example, a small number of top content creators or successful e-commerce sellers may capture a disproportionate share of total revenue \parencite{fortunato2006topical, clauset2009power}.
+Much evidence shows that various aspects of society and the economy follow power laws \parencite{gabaix2009power}, with the vast majority of outcomes small yet a few extraordinarily large, commanding substantial shares of the total.
+Online markets often exhibit similar extreme disparities, with a small number of top content creators or e-commerce sellers capturing disproportionate revenue shares \parencite{fortunato2006topical, clauset2009power}.

+The hypothesis we estimate is that ``rich-get-richer'' dynamics, characterized by preferential attachment models \parencite{barabasi1999emergence}, govern content creator earnings.
+We emphasize preferential attachment because it captures the global algorithmic mechanism: recommendation systems explicitly allocate attention in proportion to existing popularity.
+Related copying models, where agents imitate others' connections locally \parencite{kleinberg1999web, kumar2000stochastic}, can produce similar power-law outcomes and may interact with algorithmic amplification in practice.

+As creators gain visibility, they attract further attention through algorithmic amplification \parencite{zappin2022youtube, hua2022characterizing}, creating a self-reinforcing feedback loop that concentrates income among a small group of highly popular creators -- a ``winner takes all'' or viral effect \parencite{rosen1981economics, rieder2018ranking}.
+This compounding of initial advantage, also called a ``superstar effect'' in economics \parencite{gabaix2009power, autor2020fall}, means that participants who accumulate more engagement become even more likely to attract future interactions.
+Patreon earnings data provide concrete, measurable outcomes of these dynamics given their reliance on third-party platform algorithms for visibility.

-A power law perspective offers a general framework for understanding the ``rich-get-richer'' dynamics common in digital platforms \parencite{easley2010networks, bianconi2001competition}.
-As an entity -- be it a creator or a seller -- gains initial visibility, algorithms frequently amplify this advantage, leading to further growth in both attention and earnings \parencite{zappin2022youtube, hua2022characterizing}.
-This process, known as preferential attachment \parencite{barabasi1999emergence}, creates a self-reinforcing feedback loop: as certain participants accumulate more engagement, they become even more likely to attract future interactions, thereby concentrating earnings at the top.
-By examining earnings distributions and identifying whether they adhere to a power law, researchers can better understand the underlying reinforcement mechanisms and the extent to which disparities are entrenched.\footnote{Some econophysics models distinguish a two-class structure in income distributions, where the working class income follows an exponential distribution (reflecting additive processes) and the rentier or capitalist class income follows a power law (reflecting multiplicative processes).
+A similar dynamic of persistence governs firm dynamics in the broader economy \parencite{geroski2001modelling, geroski2002learning, bottazzi2006explaining}; however, online, network and algorithmic effects can supercharge this \parencite{easley2010networks}.\footnote{The low marginal cost to distributing and selling content online adds to the power law, which arises from the feedback introduced by correlated decisions across a population \parencite{easley2010networks}.}\footnote{Some econophysics models distinguish a two-class structure in income distributions, where working class income follows an exponential distribution (reflecting additive processes) and rentier or capitalist class income follows a power law (reflecting multiplicative processes).
 See \parencite{ludwig2022physics, druagulescu2001exponential}.}